 More effort to increase productivity in the economy is the best mechanism to raise the incomes of employed people.
-This was said by the Minister of Economy and Industry, Nikola Stoyanov, who held meetings with the leaders of the two national trade union organisations – the Confederation of Independent Trade Unions of Bulgaria (CITUB) and the Confederation of Labour “Podkrepa”.
+This was said by the Minister of Economy and Industry, Nikola Stojanov, who held meetings with the leaders of the two national trade union organisations – the Confederation of Independent Trade Unions of Bulgaria (CITUB) and the Confederation of Labour “Podkrepa”.
 The discussion was initiated by the new team at the Ministry of Economy and Industry, with the aim of identifying urgent actions for the next two months.

-At the headquarters of the CL “Podkrepa”, Minister Stoyanov spoke with the President Eng.
+At the headquarters of the CL “Podkrepa”, Minister Stojanov spoke with the President Eng.
 Dimitar Manolov.
 They discussed the challenges in the field economy, which are increasingly affecting employed people as well – the inflationary processes, the prices of fuels and materials.
 Special attention was paid to the eonomic crisis, which is due to the problems with the supply of natural gas and the need to take urgent joint measures to overcome it.
 The President of the CL “Podkrepa” stressed on the need to stabilise the state-owned companies in the composition of the State Consolidation Company and the SCC itself, because of the ill-advised actions within the organisation in recent months.

-“In the short period we have for action, I believe that it is most reasonable to rely on the experience of the trade unions and employers’ organisations in order to identify the most correct solutions”, Minister Stoyanov said.
+“In the short period we have for action, I believe that it is most reasonable to rely on the experience of the trade unions and employers’ organisations in order to identify the most correct solutions”, Minister Stojanov said.
 Dimitar Manolov expressed readiness for experts of the trade union organisation to participate in the discussion of all topics identified by the Ministry of Economy and Industry.
 They agreed that next week a new meeting will be held between them, in which both experts of the ministry and representatives of the industrial federations of the CL “Support” will be included, in order to analyse in depth the targeted areas.

-Later during the day, the Minister of Economy and Industry, Nikola Stoyanov, and the President of the CITUB, Plamen Dimitrov, discussed the country’s economic and industrial priorities until the parliamentary elections in the autumn.
+Later during the day, the Minister of Economy and Industry, Nikola Stojanov, and the President of the CITUB, Plamen Dimitrov, discussed the country’s economic and industrial priorities until the parliamentary elections in the autumn.
 Possible solutions to the gas and energy crises were discussed, and the organisation raised the issue of the lack of clarity regarding the recovery and resilience plan.
 Emphasis was also placed on the need for quality dialogue between the government, trade unions and employers.

 Plamen Dimitrov commented on the first sign of a global recession, namely the decrease in the price of metals.
 According to him such a trend has not yet started in Bulgaria.
 However, the lack of supplies and the energy collapse do not outline positive forecasts for the country.
 “The cheapest gas is unused gas,” said the president of the CITUB.
 He also raised the topic of compensation for non-domestic consumers.